 Most of the dragons resembled giant serpents who, instead of breathing fire like western dragons, had poisonous spit and several rows of razor-sharp teeth.
 Often the Serpent dragons had several heads.
 Dragons were often the children of gods.

-Perhaps the most famous of the ancient Greek dragons.
-Python was a drakon believed to live in the center (or naval) of the ancient world, Delphi.
+Perhaps the most famous of the ancient Greek dragons was Python.
+He was a drakon believed to live in the center (or naval) of the ancient world, Delphi.
 The offspring of the primordial deity Gaia, believed to have come into being from the mud left behind when flood waters receded.

 Python fought an epic battle with the Olympian god of light, wisdom, and music, Apollo.
 There are several different explanations in Greek mythology as to why Apollo and Python became engaged in battle.

-The first version of the myth of Python and Apollo’s battle is that Hera (the Queen of the Gods) sent Python to harass Leto, Apollo, and Artemis’ mother.
-Hera’s husband, Zeus, had an affair with Leto.
-Apollo sought revenge on Python for harassing his mother.
+The first myth of Python and Apollo’s battle is that Hera (the Queen of the Gods) sent Python to harass Leto, Apollo, and Artemis’ mother.
+This was because Hera’s husband, Zeus, had an affair with Leto.
+Then Apollo later sought revenge on Python for harassing his mother.

 Python’s body fell into a fissure in the Earth.
 The drakons decaying corpse emitted strong fumes that rose out of the Earth and into the temple at Delphi.